byrnereese/mkdocs-moonstone/docs/guide/install.md

 # Installation

-First, install the `mkdocs-ringcentral` package from PyPI:
+First, install the `mkdocs-moonstone` package from PyPI:

 ```
-$ pip install mkdocs-ringcentral
+$ pip install mkdocs-moonstone
 ```

-Then enable the `alabaster` theme in your `mkdocs.yml`:
+Then enable the `moonstone` theme in your `mkdocs.yml`:

 ```
-theme: ringcentral
+theme: moonstone
 ```

 That's it!
-You now have the standard RingCentral theme set up.
+You now have the standard Moonstone theme set up.
 Read on for more configuration options/concerns.